chel-007/chel.github.io/_posts/games/2020-09-27-best vr headsets oculus rift htc vive samsung gear.md

 author: Chel
 title: The Essential List of things to consider before buying a VR headset
 seo: vr headsets oculus quest oculus go gear vr vr games new vr mobile vr android vr games 2020 vr headset nitendo switch ve headset for android oculus go samsung gear vr best vr headsets
 description: VR is the new drill for gamers, with it comes much hassel about what is the trend, how to keep up with it.
 To be honest it can leave you significantly unsatisfied with the coices you make wheter.
 That's what the new rave of VR is meant to create among gamers and developers.
 Should it be this way? - Probably Yes, it at all a thing is exciting enough people should be ready to chop their heads off for it (unrealistcally).
 Is this healthy for you , Mentally and Financially so - Certainly not XD.
 What were you expecting me to say.
-My aim for this article is to provide a comprehensive guide that would direct your thougfhts into making the best choice for you "Cause"
+My aim for this article is to provide a comprehensive guide that would direct your thoughts into making the best choice for you "Cause"
 img-src: ../assets\images\Blog\vressential
 ---